 Comparing brokers side by side is no easy task.
 For our 2017 Broker Review, we assessed 16 brokers on 308 different variables to find the best online broker

 .
 Yielding a database of over 5,000 data points, let's compare Charles Schwab vs OptionsHouse.

 To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
 Charles Schwab and OptionsHouse have equal fees for trading stocks (equities), $4.95 per trade.
 With options, the base fee is $4.95 for both Charles Schwab and OptionsHouse.
 OptionsHouse's per contract rate of $0.50 is less than Charles Schwab which charges $0.65.
 It's important to note that not all brokers charge a flat fee per trade.
 Thus, it is important to read the full commission notes for each broker, which we include with each online broker review

-Next to commission rates, being able to trade the instrument you want is important.
-Both Charles Schwab and OptionsHouse support Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-Looking at mutual funds, OptionsHouse offers its clients access to 12275 different mutual funds while Charles Schwab has 5165 available funds, a difference of 7,110.00.
+Next to commission rates, being able to trade what you want is important.
+Charles Schwab alongside OptionsHouse offer clients Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+Looking at mutual funds, OptionsHouse offers its clients access to 12275 different mutual funds while Charles Schwab has 5165 available funds, a difference of 7,110.
 Commission free ETFs can also be valuable for customers, with OptionsHouse falling behind Charles Schwab, offering 5 commission free ETFs compared to Charles Schwab's 229.

 Overall, Charles Schwab boasts 4.50 stars versus OptionsHouse's 4.00 stars.